kaelzhang/bot-state-machine/README.md

 # bot-state-machine

-Finite state machine for chat bot
+Finite state machine for chat bot, which

+- Supports to define custom commands with options
+- Supports simplified command options
+- Supports sub states and command declarations in sub states
+- Only allow **a single task thread**, which means that your chat bot could only apply only one task at one time globally even in distributed environment.
+A single-thread chat bot executes less things but fits better for voice input and interactive tasks.

 ## Install